DallasUrbanists/dallasurbanists.com/_series/downtown-dallas-community-outing.md

 ---
 Walk the streets of Downtown Dallas with us after dark!
 It's good exercise and a great way to get to know your neighborhood.
 We use the Dallas 311, See Say, and Oncor apps to submit service requests on the spot.

 We meet for dinner/drinks at 7:15, then choose a destination and walk for one hour.
-The location is posted in the Facebook group and changes weekly.
+The location is posted in the [Downtown Dallas 2048 Facebook group](https://www.facebook.com/groups/downtowndallas) and changes weekly.